NV998/nikivdkuil.github.io/_posts/2024-01-23-Making-a-static-website.md

 Before we start make sure you have all of these programs downloaded.

-- github desktop
+- Github desktop
-- rubyinstaller
+- Rubyinstaller
-- git
+- Git
-- visual code studio
+- Visual code studio

 #### Setting up github.